Foods to Eat When You Have UTI

 2. Yogurt

-Yogurt is a dairy product obtained from fermenting milk.
+Yogurt is a great food option for a person with UTI.
+It is a dairy product obtained from fermenting milk.
 It contains probiotics, which are live microorganisms with beneficial effects on the human body.

 Consuming yogurt replenishes the lactobacillus in women’s vaginas, which, according to reports by researchers, prevents recurrent UTIs.